Juche calendar: Relinquishment

-In October 2024, North Korea started to stop using the Juche calendar.
-On 13 October 2024, Rodong Sinmun stopped using the calendar in favour of solely using the Gregorian calendar.
-The new official calendars for the year 2025, released on 1 January, were the first in decades to not show the Juche year, replacing what would have been Juche 114 with 2025 instead.
-It is believed that the abandonment of the Juche calendar is intended to de-emphasize the cult of personality around the founder of North Korea, Kim Il Sung, in order to strengthen that of Kim Jong Un.
+North Korea began phasing out the Juche calendar in October 2024, as Rodong Sinmun stopped using the Juche calendar in favor of the Gregorian calendar.
+Official calendars for the year 2025, released on 1 January, replaced what would have been Juche 114 with 2025 instead.
+It is believed that the Juche calendar's abandonment is intended to de-emphasize the cult of personality around the founder of North Korea, Kim Il Sung, in order to strengthen that of Kim Jong Un.

 Usage

 The year 1912 was "Juche 1" in the Juche calendar.
 There were no "before Juche" years; years before 1912 were given numbers based on the Gregorian calendar only.
 Ranges of years that began before 1912 and end after it were also given in Christian calendar numbers only.

 Any other years after 1912 would be given in either Juche years only, or in Juche years and the corresponding year in the Christian calendar in parentheses.
-In material pertaining to relations with foreign countries, "the Juche Era and the Christian Era [might] be used on the principles of independence, equality and reciprocity."
+In material pertaining to relations with foreign countries, "The Juche Era and the Christian Era [might] be used on the principles of independence, equality and reciprocity."

 During the system's period of use between 1997 and 2024, the Juche calendar was a popular souvenir among tourists visiting North Korea.